tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/list-synonym-maps.md

 api-key: [admin key]
 ```

  The `api-version` is required.
-The current preview version is `2016-09-01-Preview`.
+The current version is `2017-11-11`.
 See [API versions in Azure Search](https://go.microsoft.com/fwlink/?linkid=834796) for details.

 ### Request Headers
    The following list describes the required and optional request headers.